fboes/broilerplate/README.md

 * [Bower](http://bower.io/): `bower install git://github.com/fboes/broilerplate.git`
 * [NPM](https://www.npmjs.org/): `npm install git+https://github.com/fboes/broilerplate.git`

-There are two ways to develop:

-* The Grunt way: Locally, which requires [Grunt](http://gruntjs.com/) & [SASS](http://sass-lang.com/)
-* The Vagrant way: Virtualized, which requires [Vagrant](https://www.vagrantup.com/)

-Setup your development space:
+Setup your project:

-1. The Vagrant way: Update `setup/vagrant/Vagrantfile` and set your virtual hostname (currently `broilerplate.local`)
-2. The Grunt way: Install Grunt plugins via `npm install`.
-3. Check Gruntfile for any file or host references.
+1. Check Gruntfile for any file or host references.
-4. You may want to replace all variables (like `{{ VARNAME }}`) with a meaningful text or variable.
+2. You may want to replace all variables (like `{{ VARNAME }}`) with a meaningful text or variable.
-5. If you do not want to install the [LiveReload plugin](http://livereload.com/extensions/), insert the [LiveReload script](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-).

 Variables used in templates: